 If you’re in search of stunning vintage architecture, look no further than Indy’s own Old Northside Historic District.
 The district features some of the most beautiful examples of late 19th-century Victorian-style homes.
 Throughout the late 1800s and early 1900s, this part of Indianapolis was the most sought-after location for the wealthy and elite.

-Great Oak Commons is styled after a Victorian walking park, complete with a gazebo, gas lighting, a flowering garden, and a central fountain.
+Great Oak Commons is styled after a Victorian walking park, with a gazebo, gas lighting, a flowering garden, and a central fountain.
 Meanwhile, the more play-friendly Shawn Grove Park features children’s play equipment and a soccer park.

 See Related: Tips for Traveling with Toddlers and Kids